Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

-System (\ref{1}) has the feature that the total population of cells is preserved since the cell growth and proliferation have been ignored so far.
+System (\ref{12}) has the feature that the total population of cells is preserved since the cellular growth and proliferation have been ignored so far.
 This can be a reasonable assumption on the modeling of some chemotaxis systems.
 For example, cell proliferation through divisions stops during the aggregation stages of \emph{Dictyostelium Discoideum}.
-On the other hand, several chemotaxis models with the cellular kinetic term have also been proposed and studied.
-A simplified system of this type based on the Keller-Segel version reads as follows,
+However Keller--Segel chemotaxis models with the cellular kinetic term have also been proposed and studied and the simplified system of this type over bounded domain $\Omega$ reads as follows

-where $D_1$ and $D_2$ are positive constants. $\alpha> 0$ is a constant that measures the consumption rate of the chemicals and $\beta > 0$ interprets phenomenon that the chemicals are released by cells themselves.
-Then the global level patterns of the system emerge through the low level self-organization processes.
-The boundary of the domain $\partial \Omega$ is assumed to be smooth with outer normal $\textbf{n}$, subject to the homogeneous Neumann boundary conditions.
-Moreover, the initial data $u(x,0)$ and $v(x,0)$ are not identically zero.
+where $D_1$ and $D_2$ are positive constants. $\alpha> 0$ is a constant that measures the consumption rate of the chemical and $\beta > 0$ interprets phenomenon that the chemicals are released by cells.
+This phenomenon is interesting in that the global level patterns of the system emerge through the low level self-organization processes.
+The domain boundary $\partial \Omega$ is assumed to be smooth with outer normal $\textbf{n}$.
+Here the homogeneous Neumann boundary conditions mean that this bounded region in enclosed and migration and chemical flux .
+Moreover the initial data $u(x,0)$ and $v(x,0)$ are assumed to be nonnegative and not identically zero.

-To study the effect of the cellular growth on the dynamics of system (\ref{2}), a typical form of $f(u)$ to choose is the logistic function $f(u)= u(\theta-\mu u)$, where $\theta$ and $\mu$ are positive constants.
-For $N=1$, it is known from \cite{OY} that all solutions of (\ref{2}) exist globally and are uniformly bounded in time.
-For $N=2$, Osaki, etc. \cite{OTYM} proved the existence of global solutions and obtained an globally exponential attractor of (\ref{2}) provided that, the sensitivity function $\phi(v)$ is smooth and has uniformly bounded derivatives up to the second order.
+To study the effect of the cellular growth on the dynamics of system (\ref{13}), a typical form of $f(u)$ to choose is the logistic function $f(u)= u(\theta-\mu u)$, where $\theta$ and $\mu$ are positive constants.
+For $N=1$, it is known from \cite{OY} that all solutions of (\ref{13}) exist globally and are uniformly bounded in time.
+For $N=2$, Osaki \emph{et al}. \cite{OTYM} proved the existence of global solutions and obtained an globally exponential attractor of (\ref{13}) provided that the sensitivity function $\phi(v)$ is smooth and has uniformly bounded derivatives up to second order.
 For $N\geq3$, Winkler \cite{Wk} has established the unique global solution for all smooth initial data if $\mu$ is sufficiently large.
-However, Winkler also showed in \cite{Wk2} that a superlinear growth condition on $f(u)$ may be insufficient to prevent the finite time blow-ups for a parabolic-elliptic system of (\ref{2}).
+It seems necessary to point out that, it is demonstrated in \cite{Wk2} that a superlinear growth condition on $f(u)$ may be insufficient to prevent finite time blow-ups for a parabolic-elliptic system of (\ref{13}).